sophiacodes/sweet/README.md

 ### Configure Metamask

-The easiest way to interact with our dapp in a browser is through (MetaMask)[https://metamask.io/], a browser extension for both Chrome and Firefox.
+Interact with the dapp in a browser is using [MetaMask](https://metamask.io/), a browser extension for both Chrome and Firefox.

-Connect MetaMask to the blockchain created by Ganache.
+Connect MetaMask to the local blockchain created by Ganache.
 Click the menu that shows "Main Network" and select Custom RPC.
-In the box titled "New RPC URL" enter http://127.0.0.1:7545 and click Save.
+In the box titled "New RPC URL" enter `http://127.0.0.1:7545` and click Save.

 ## Running the dapp